 My interest in genealogy began at age nine (although at that time, l didn’t know the word ‘genealogy’) when my mother’s cousin presented her with “The Caligari Family”.
-I was entranced by the exotic surnames of Tonagini, Righetti, Caligari, Morganti, Pezzioni, Giacometti and Tomassini, who were passengers per Great Britain, arriving in Victoria in 1861.
+I was entranced by the exotic surnames of Tonagini, Righetti, Caligari, Morganti, Pezzioni, Giacometti and Tomassini, who were passengers per Great Britain, arriving in Victoria, Australia in 1861.
 They were Italian speaking Swiss migrants.
 I went to school with Italians, but who were the Swiss?
 Where was Switzerland?
 And why was my name listed on that big chart, showing that l was a descendant of Antonio Caligari, born in Someo Switzerland to Battista Caligari and Celestina Righetti?
 I was fascinated by this new information and I read the document untold times.

 Learning my history became vitally important so it was a natural progression to become a family history researcher. l have developed an extensive personal family tree tracing direct line ancestors over 11 generations, encompassing 43 surnames.
 It is the story of those who immigrated to Australia in search of new hope and for some, the lure of finding a fortune on the gold fields and of others who were forced to the distant land, arriving as convicts.
 It is the story of devout Catholics and ardent Protestants.
 It is the story of law-abiding policemen, and of lawless thieves.
 My story includes the lives of people who achieved great success, of others who struggled terribly to get through each day, and of a few who died in horrific circumstances.
 I am proud of my Swiss ancestry, my nine convict ancestors, my 2x great grandmother who was an Irish Famine Orphan and of course l am just as proud of my other ancestors without classification, who simply took the brave journey to the distant land of Australia in search of a better life.